 PUBLICATIONS AND PRESENTATIONS

 - Presenter, “Wait… I Was Supposed To Do What?
 Navigating the Complexities and Aftermath of Emergency Personnel Decisions During a Pandemic,” CalPELRA, November 2020

 - Presenter, “Wage and Hour Pitfalls: Targeted Issues UnderTthe Fair Labor Standards Act,” CalPELRA, December 2018

 - Presenter, “The Future of the Regular Rate: Emerging Changes to the FLSA Post-Flores,” PELRAC, October 2018

-- Northern and Central Districts of California
+- Northern District of California

 - United States Court of Appeals for the Ninth Circuit